andreewD/Natas_solutions/natas6.md

 <img src="imgs/natas6_sol.PNG" alt="sol">

-So the password for Natas7 is : 7z3hEENjQtflzgnT29q7wAvMNfZdh0i9
+So the password for Natas 7 is : 7z3hEENjQtflzgnT29q7wAvMNfZdh0i9